• Home

 Click the Add button

-• PBI will add the “Sankey Diagram for Power BI by ChartExpo” in the visualization panel.
+• PBI will add the “Sankey Diagram for Power BI by ChartExpo” to the visualization panel.

 Click on Sankey Diagram Icon